helenmurugan/scrambled-tech/README.md

 2. Select the dropdown menu on the green "<> Code" button.
 3. Copy the repository URL
 5. Open Git Bash and change the working directory to the desired location of the cloned directory.
-6. Type "git clone followed by the copied URL".
-For example "git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY"
+6. Type "git clone" and then paste the copied URL.
 7. Press enter to create a local clone.

 ## Credits
 ### Code
 * The code for CSS styling was modified from [inventory-management-PP3 by Dayana-N](https://github.com/Dayana-N/inventory-management-PP3/blob/main/views/layout.html)

 ### Content
 * All content was written by the developer

 ### Acknowledgements
 * I would like to thank my mentor Victor Miclovich for his excellent advice and guidance during the development of this project.
-* I would like to thank Tutor Support at Code Institute for their support.
+* I would like to thank the Code Institute Tutors for their help and support during the development of this project.